Clomance/CatEngine/book/EN/features.md

 # Why do we need features

-Features help to remove unnecessary code and lessed size if some structures.
+Features help us to remove unnecessary code and modules and lessen the size of some structures.